 After an accident on a motorcycle or with a motorcyclist, protect your rights by consulting with an attorney.
 If you were not wearing a helmet and a driver tries to use this against you, for example, your Gwinnett County personal injury lawyer can help you combat this defense to help maximize your financial recovery.

 If you were in a motor vehicle at the time of the crash, a lawyer could help you prove the motorcyclist’s fault or otherwise try to reduce your liability for damages.
-Contacting a motorcycle accident lawyer from either side of a case could be important to your future after a crash, especially since Georgia’s motorcycle laws are always changing.
+Contacting an Atlanta motorcycle accident lawyer from either side of a case could be important to your future after a crash, especially since Georgia’s motorcycle laws are always changing.